 - Cashmere blend striped tee (similar).

-- Lightweight long grey sweater (similar fabric and shape).
+- Lightweight long grey sweater (similar).
 Mine’s from last year, but it’s a nice sweater that’s not boxy or bulky, so can layer underneath a jacket.

 - Striped 3/4 sleeve tee (similar).
 This is a very lightweight tee, good in heat.